hn374/Developer-Notes/Java/HeadFirstJava.md

 An overloaded method is just a different method that happens to have the same method name.
 It has nothing to do with inheritance or polymorphism.

 ## Chapter 8: Serious Polymorphism

+An interface is a 100% abstract class.
+An abstract class is a class that can't be instantiated.

+When you're designing your class inheritance structure, you have to decide which classes are abstract and which are concrete.

+Concrete classes are those that are specific enough to be instantiated.
+A concrete class just means that it is okay to make classes of that type.

+You can make methods abstract.
+An abstract method means that the method must be overridden.
+An abstract method has no body.
+They exist solely for polymorphism.

+Every class in Java extend the class Object.

+All interface methods are abstract.
+They are also implicitly public.

+The keyword super lets you invoke a superclass version of an overridden method from within the subclass.

+## Chapter 9: Life and Death of an Object